v-viksur/architecture-center/docs/microservices/interservice-communication.md

 There are tradeoffs to each approach.
 Calling an API is a simple, well-understood paradigm.
 You call a method, and get a response.
 However, using asynchronous messages has some advantages that can be very useful in a microservices architecture:

 - **Reduced coupling**.
 The message sender does not need to know about the consumer.

 - **Multiple subscribers**.
 Using a pub/sub model, multiple consumers can subscribe to receive events.
 See [Event-driven architecture style](/azure/architecture/guide/architecture-styles/event-driven).

 - **Failure isolation**.
 If the consumer goes down, the sender can still continue to send messages.
-They will be picked up when the consumer recovers.
-Synchronous calls can create cascading failures.
+The messages will be picked up when the consumer recovers.
+This ability is especially useful in a microservices architecture, because each service has its own lifecycle.
+A service could become unavailable or be replaced with a newer version at any given time.
+Asynchrounous messaging can handle intermittent downtime.
+Synchronous APIs, on the other hand, require the downstream service to be available or the operation fails.

 - **Asynchronous operations**.
 The message sender does not have to wait for the consumer to respond.
 This is especially useful in a microservices architecture.
 If there is a chain of service dependencies (service A calls B, which calls C, and so on), waiting on synchronous calls can add unacceptable amounts of latency.

 - **Load leveling**.
-A queue can act as a buffer to level the workload.
+A queue can act as a buffer to level the workload, so that receivers can process messages at their own rate.

 - **Workflows**.
 Queues can be used to manage a workflow, by check-pointing the message after each step in the workflow.

 However, there are also some challenges to using asychronous messaging effectively.